itchyny/lightline.vim/README.md

 ```vim
 set ambiwidth=double
 ```
 from your `.vimrc`.
-If you want to keep this setting, try to use the patched font for vim-powerline.
+If you want to keep this setting, use the patched font for vim-powerline.
 + https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher